delanebob/flexcss/README.md

 ```

 ### Using CSS
 To use both the CSS normal and minimised, you download either version of the **`core.css`** (minimised recommended as it's lighter).
-Next you link this file in the **`<meta>`** with the rest of your meta links like the example below. *Note: if you plan to use the normal and make updates to it the file, updates won't be as simple as swapping a file with the new one.*
+Next you link this file in the **`<head>`** with the rest of your meta links like the example below. *Note: if you plan to use the normal and make updates to it the file, updates won't be as simple as swapping a file with the new one.*
 ```html
 <!doctype html>
 <html>